Deepender25/Readme-Architect-AI/docs/development/DEPLOYMENT_GITHUB.md

 # 🚀 GitHub Integration Deployment Guide

-This guide explains how to deploy your AutoDoc AI application using GitHub integration instead of the Vercel CLI.
+This guide explains how to deploy your ReadmeArchitect application using GitHub integration instead of the Vercel CLI.

 ## 🔄 Recent Changes